Pinnacle Awards – FAQ

 How are entries evaluated?

-Entries are reviewed by trained senior evaluators using the seven-point global scale of excellence, and the new Pinnacle Awards score sheet.
+Entries are reviewed by trained senior evaluators using the seven-point global scale of excellence.
 Winning entries must demonstrate that they met clearly stated objectives, show originality and demonstrate results based on measured outcomes.
 Evaluators consider how well a program was conceived and executed, how appropriate the chosen strategy and objectives were for the desired results, and how the outcomes are measured and achieved.

 For Communication Management entries, 50 percent of the score will be based on the work plan and 50 percent on the work sample.
 For Communication Skills entries, 35 percent of the score will be based on the work plan and 65 percent on the work sample.